Giving back through life-changing experiences.

 Our ability to serve is, unfortunately, directly connected to the amount of money we can raise, and more about that later...

 We are so lucky to live so close to Central Park.
 The Conservancy has done such an amazing job keeping the park in post card shape, that a brief walk through it can knit almost any raveled sleeve!

 And finally let me discuss something important to us all.
-The Neighborhood Association exists from a very small grant bestowed to us by our council representative.
-This is barely enough to keep our website up and running.
 If we are going to have a voice in this neighborhood, OUR neighborhood, we need to raise some money to help get our voices heard.
-For example, our friends at Transportation Alternatives are very well funded and can organize their membership to attend meetings and get biking infrastructure.
 Better funding for us would help us grow our membership, extend our outreach, and gain local authority, to make sure our views are heard.
-We have recently improved the website to allow donations from credit cards, so please check it out, and help us grow and represent you!
+We have recently improved the website to allow donations from PayPal, so please check it out, and help us grow and represent you!
 Even small contributions are very much appreciated.

 West 50s Neighborhood Association

 The Bike Problem

 I have been asked by many people in our group to send out this notice again.